afoix/opentargets_code_test/problem_b_spark/README.md

 * Creates a CSV line
 * Writes the CSV line to the result

+Progress information is displayed on stderr, while the end results will be written to the CSV file.
+The CSV output for the test data provided is [available here](https://drive.google.com/file/d/1U9D3vDoLYzXNpUzJbeu2C18cCX4qgWI6/view?usp=sharing).

 ## Part 2 - compute target-target pairs

 The second part of the tool computes the number of target-target pairs in the input data which have two or more diseases in common.
 The final count is written to standard output.